yafshar/kim_commands/kim_commands.rst

    `kim-property Python package <https://github.com/openkim/kim-property>`_ requires a Python 3.6 or later.

-   To use this command, first, you need to build LAMMPS with the Python 3.6 or later package installed.
+   *RSE: this should just point to the appropriate docs.
+Too much duplicated detail* To use this command, first, you need to build LAMMPS with the Python 3.6 or later package installed.
 Building LAMMPS with the Python library on your system typically requires several auxiliary system libraries to also